 Borneol camphor is an aromatic crystalline resin that accumulates in clefts in the trunk of Dryobalanops aromatica,commonly known as the Camphor tree.
 Native to Borneo, Sumatra and Malaysia, Dryobalanops aromatica is a giant tropical evergreen that reaches mature heights of over 130 feet, preferring hillsides in primarily coastal lowlands.
 Prized for its production of Borneol resin, the Camphor tree is also sought after for its hardwood, known as Kapur, regarded on par with Teak.
 Records of trade in Camphor trees exist for more than a thousand years.
 Marco Polo wrote of the export of Camphor trees from Indonesia to the Middle East in the sixth-century.
 For at least the last 1,000 years, Borneol has been sustainably cultivated for its auspicious fragrance.

 Borneol has a sharp, cool, medicinal, cleansing, and uplifting fragrance.
 When included as an ingredient, there is no doubt of its presence when a box of incense is opened.
 Often used in Japanese incense, Borneol helps to circulate the notes of other fragrant ingredients, carrying them upon its uplifting camphor coolness.
-It is prized for promoting alertness, heightening awareness, and improving concentration, making it an common ingredient in incense created for mediation.
+It is prized for promoting alertness, heightening awareness, and improving concentration, making it an common ingredient in incense created for meditation.

 Known thousands of years ago in Arabic as "luban jawi", or Frankincense of Java, Benzoin has a long history of use as both an incense ingredient and as incense itself.
 Called "Smirna" - literally incense - by Greek Orthodox traditions, it was used in ceremonial rituals of the church.
 The Romans prized Benzoin as incense, and traded for it along the spice routes of antiquity.